hashicorp/nomad/website/source/docs/agent/configuration/client.html.md

 - `network_interface` `(string: "lo | lo0")` - Specifies the name of the
   interface to force network fingerprinting on.
 This defaults to the loopback interface.
 All addresses on the interface are fingerprinted except the ones which are scoped local for IPv6.
-The scheduler is going to pick one of the many addresses which have been fingerprinted.
+When allocating ports for tasks, the scheduler will choose from the IPs of the fingerprinted interface.

 - `network_speed` `(int: 0)` - Specifies an override for the network link speed.
   This value, if set, overrides any detected or defaulted link speed.
 Most